-This page describes the basic concepts of Identity-Aware Proxy (IAP).
+This page describes the basic concepts of Identity-Aware Proxy (IAP), a Google Cloud global service.

 IAP lets you establish a central authorization layer for applications accessed by HTTPS, so you can use an application-level access control model instead of relying on network-level firewalls.